edanalytics/startingblocks_oss/docs/sbe-parameter-values.md

 # StartingBlocks Deployment Parameters
 There are a large amount of parameter values needed in order to deploy a properly configured StartingBlocks environment.
 Some are self-explanatory and others might need additional description or guidance.
-Below is a living list of parameters with some additional context.
+Below is a list of parameters with some additional context.
 Users can expect descriptions, values, and parameters to change over time as the maintainers make improvements and accomodations to the codebase.

 ## Parameters
 -   <b>Stack name - </b> Name your stack something unique and related to your environment.